logan-life/Professor_59X/README.md

 [Follow the Professor on Twitter here.](https://twitter.com/Professor_59X)

 This bot was initially developed during the inaugural hackathon event from the UPenn CIT59X student group by Logan Ayliffe and Abdulla AlBadi AlDhaheri.
-This bot uses python and tweepy to interact with the Twitter API.
-The initial build was created using [this excellent tutorial from Digital Ocean.](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitterbot-with-python-3-and-the-tweepy-library)
+This bot uses python and [tweepy](http://docs.tweepy.org/en/v3.8.0/api.html#status-methods) to interact with the Twitter API and is hosted using Heroku.
+The initial build was created using [this tutorial from Digital Ocean.](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitterbot-with-python-3-and-the-tweepy-library) The Heroku deployment was helped along by [this post by Emily Cain](https://dev.to/emcain/how-to-set-up-a-twitter-bot-with-python-and-heroku-1n39).

 **Current features:**

-The bot can tweet lines from a text file.
+- The bot can tweet lines from a text file.

-The bot can search for a particular hashtag and then interact with returned tweets, e.g. favorite / retweet / follow that user.
+- The bot can search for a particular hashtag and then interact with returned tweets, e.g. favorite / retweet / follow that user.

-The bot can tweet a random image from a supplied directory of images.
+- The bot can tweet a random image from a supplied directory of images.

-The bot can retweet any specified user.
+- The bot can retweet any specified user.
 Currently retweets stuff from @PennEngineers.

+**Future Improvements:**

+- The **from_text** function could use a lot of improvement.
+Support grabbing multilines, format the text a bit better, range checking for length versus tweet constraint.

+- It would be nice for **from_image** to be able to tweet an image from somewhere other than a local directory, e.g. [unsplash](https://unsplash.com/).

+- For both **from_user** and **from_hashtag**, these could be expanded to include more stuff that is relevant to the MCIT student community.